Email System

 SES Identity Management

-Domain registration is handled by lib/emailProviders/sesIdentity.ts, which wraps the AWS SES identity APIs:
+When using the SES provider, domain registration is handled by lib/emailProviders/sesIdentity.ts, which wraps the AWS SES identity APIs:

 | Method | SES Commands | Purpose |